 15. Least Tern

 The Least Tern is a species of tern native to North America and northern South America.
-It has many close relatives, such as the yellow-billed tern and Peruvian tern from South America, or the little tern from the Old World.
+It has many close relatives, such as the yellow-billed and Peruvian tern from South America or the little tern from the Old World.

-The bird measures 8.7 – 9.4 inches in length with a wingspan of 16–18 inches acrosss, making it an intermediate size between most other species of birds within its family groupings.
+The bird measures 8.7 – 9.4 inches in length with a wingspan of 16–18 inches across, making it an intermediate size between most other species of birds within its family groupings.

-Its feathers are usually gray on top with white underneath and typically have darker accents near their heads along with bright red bills for feeding during summer months when they mate upon beaches found throughout these regions mentioned above.
+Its feathers are usually gray on top with white underneath.
+They typically have darker accents near their heads and bright red bills for feeding during summer when they mate upon beaches found throughout these regions mentioned above.

-They feed mainly on small fish that live at shallow depths near shorelines where they also nest nearby due to migratory patterns which take place annually each year.
+They feed mainly on small fish that live at shallow depths near shorelines and nest nearby due to migratory patterns that occur annually each year.

 Kingdom | Animalia |